NYSTLA badge

 8. Significant Limitation of Use of a Body Organ Function or System;

-9. A Medically Determined Injury or Impairment of a Non-Permanent Nature Which Prevents the Inured Person From Performing Substantially All of the Material Acts Which Constitute Such Person’s Usual and Customary Activities For Not Less Than Ninety Days During the One Hundred Eighty Days Immediately Following the Occurrence of the Injury or Impairment.
+9. A Medically Determined Injury or Impairment of a Non-Permanent Nature Which Prevents the Injured Person From Performing Substantially All of the Material Acts Which Constitute Such Person’s Usual and Customary Activities For Not Less Than Ninety Days During the One Hundred Eighty Days Immediately Following the Occurrence of the Injury or Impairment.

-It should be clear from the wording of paragraphs “g”, “h” and “I” that they are so vaguely worded and subject to interpretation that injuries which fall under these categories often result in contested claims and litigation.
+It should be clear from the wording of paragraphs “g”, “h” and “i” that they are so vaguely worded and subject to interpretation that injuries which fall under these categories often result in contested claims and litigation.
 Due to these and many other complexities in automobile accident cases under the No-Fault Law, you require the services of seasoned, experienced and knowledgeable litigators at the Law Office of Mark A. Siesel.
 Contact us for your free consultation today.

 Client Reviews